APRO-com/ATTPs-sdk-java/README.md

     verifyParams
 );

-byte[] signedTx = aiAgentCli.signTx(rawTransaction, addressPrikey);
+byte[] signedTx = ChainUtil.signTx(rawTransaction, aiAgentCli.getConfig().getChainId(), addressPrikey);

-EthSendTransaction ethSendTransaction = aiAgentCli.broadcast(signedTx);
+EthSendTransaction ethSendTransaction = ChainUtil.broadcast(signedTx, aiAgentCli.getWeb3j());
 ```

 ## Contributing
 Thank you for considering helping out with the source code!
-We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!
+We welcome contributions from anyone on the internet and are grateful for even the smallest of fixes!

-If you'd like to contribute to this project, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
+If you'd like to contribute to this project, please fork, fix, commit, and send a pull request for the maintainers to review and merge into the main code base.

 ## License
 This project is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).